Kapaya/vlhcc21/paper.md

 Joker adds two key features to Wildcard:

-**A Unified formula language for extraction & augmentation**: Wildcard’s formula language only supported primitive values like strings and numbers aimed at augmentation.
+**A unified formula language for extraction & augmentation**: Wildcard’s formula language only supported primitive values like strings and numbers aimed at augmentation.
 Joker extends this language by introducing Document Object Model (DOM) elements as a new type of value, and adding a new set of formulas for performing operations on them.
 This includes querying elements with Cascading Stylesheet Selectors (CSS) selectors and traversing the DOM.
 With this approach, a single formula language is used to express both extraction and augmentation tasks, even within a single formula expression.

 **A PBD interface for creating extraction formulas**: Directly writing extraction formulas can be challenging for end-users, so Joker also implements a PBD interface that uses demonstrations to synthesize extraction formulas.
 Demonstrations have been used to synthesize data extraction programs in a number of prior systems.
 However, a key property of our design is that the extraction program synthesized from the demonstration is made visible to the user as a spreadsheet formula that can be edited and executed using pure functional semantics.